roboflow/inference/docs/workflows/workflows_compiler.md

 The process may complicate when block accepts batch input.
-You will learn the details in [blocks development guide](/workflows/create_workflow_block/), but block is required to denote each input that must be provided *batch-wise* and all inputs which can be feed with both batch-oriented data and scalars at the same time (which is much less common case).
-In such cases, *lineage* is used to deduce if the actual data feed into every step input is *batch* or *scalar*.
+You will learn the details in [blocks development guide](/workflows/create_workflow_block/), but block is required to denote each input that must be provided *batch-wise* and all inputs which can be fed with both batch-oriented data and scalars at the same time (which is much less common case).
+In such cases, *lineage* is used to deduce if the actual data fed into every step input is *batch* or *scalar*.
 When violation is detected (for instance *scalar* is provided for input that requires batches or vice versa) - the error is raised.